how to monetize a blog in 2023

 Affiliate disclaimer: I sometimes link to products and services to help cover the costs of running this blog.
 There’s no extra cost to you – and I only recommend products that I’ve both used personally and think are awesome.
 Thanks for your support! ❤️

-Selling your own services is probably the easiest way to make money from your blog in its early days.
+Selling your services is probably the easiest way to make money from your blog in its early days.

 And the good news is, it’s really easy to get started.